theoracle09/Weather-Station/readme.md

 ## TODO

-- Make feature list / section
 - Make future features list / section (if any)

 ## About

-This project takes the [offical Raspberry Pi Weather Station](https://projects.raspberrypi.org/en/projects/build-your-own-weather-station) and removes all the extra files dealing with Oracle.
-Instead of uploading to a web server, this broadcasts sensor data as a JSON object via MQTT to my home assistant installation.
+This project takes the [offical Raspberry Pi Weather Station](https://projects.raspberrypi.org/en/projects/build-your-own-weather-station) and removes all the extra files dealing with Oracle, along with some new features.
+The raspi broadcasts the sensor data as a JSON dict over MQTT and is displayed in a Home Assistant dashboard.

 ## Feature List